BryceStevenWilley/BryceStevenWilley.github.io/_pages/projects.md

 ## Photography

 I used to be a volunteer photographer at [BARC](https://www.houstontx.gov/barc/), the City of Houston animal shelter, and I gathered a ton of beautiful pictures of some gorgeous pups.
-Some of my favorites are below, and the entire collection can be found [here](/image-gallery#dog-pictures).
+Some of my favorites are below, and you can also view the [entire collection](/image-gallery#dog-pictures).

 <div class="gallery-wrap">
   {% for image in site.static_files %}